mit-rss/wall_follower_sim/README.md

 ![The racecar in the starting position](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_1.png)

-You can move the car around by plugging in a joystick into your computer, or by clicking the "2D Pose Estimate" button on top of rviz and dragging somewhere on the map.
+You can change the position of the robot by clicking the "2D Pose Estimate" button on top of rviz and placing the somewhere on the map.

+*Future note: You can also move the car around by plugging in a joystick into your computer*

 **Note that the simulator does not include collision detection, but we will check that your car has not crashed.**